jtanp/react-challenge/README.md

 # React challenge

 React challenge for Jubic that saves form information to localStorage using Redux.
-Forms can be deleted from localStorage and details popup shows more all form information.
+Forms can be deleted from localStorage and details popup shows all form information.
+State is managed by Redux store and reducer.

 ## Frontpage